 I'll describe the basic process of how to send ACT scores, how to take full advantage of the ACT's individual score reporting, when to send scores, and how to make sure your scores don't get lost.
-At the same time, I'll go through the pros and cons of every available option and suggest a recommended course of action.
+At the same time, I'll go through the pros and cons of every option and suggest a recommended course of action.

-How to Send Your ACT Scores
+How to Send Your ACT Scores: 2 Methods

-You can send your scores either when you take the test or any time after you get your scores.
+You can send your ACT scores either when you take the test or any time after you get your scores.

 Whether you should take this free reports offer really depends on your circumstances:

 - Pros: These four reports are free, so you'll save some money.

 - Cons: You won't be able to take advantage of the ACT score choice policy (more on this later).
 In other words, instead of getting to pick and choose which of your scores colleges will see, your test results will be sent to colleges even if you do worse than you expect.